marcelovani/handlebars/README.md

 # Troubleshooting
 - How do I know what variables are available to use in a Handlebars template?
   - You can use `{{log this }}` to list all variables in the Console.

+# Todo
+- Provide use cases
+- Document Helpers shipped with the module
+- Document how to alter and compile js